cheqd/product-docs/architecture/adr-list/adr-001-cheqd-did-method.md

 #### Indy-style

-A DID written to the cheqd "mainnet" ledger `namespace` with a 22-character Indy-style identifier:
+A DID written to the cheqd "mainnet" ledger `namespace` with an Indy-style identifier:

 ```text
 did:cheqd:mainnet:TAwT8WVt3dz2DBAifwuSkn
 ```

-A DID written to the cheqd "testnet" ledger `namespace` with a 22-character Indy-style identifier:
+A DID written to the cheqd "testnet" ledger `namespace` with an Indy-style identifier:

 ```text
 did:cheqd:testnet:TAwT8WVt3dz2DBAifwuSkn